-An exciting new addition to the northern festival scene, Aerial Festival is bringing a mix of contemporary music, literature and performance to the Lake District this March.
+An exciting new addition to the northern festival scene, Aerial Festival is bringing a mix of contemporary music, literature and performance to the Lake District this September (rearranged due to the ongoing Coronavirus situation).
 A well-curated selection of world-renowned artists, from Kate Tempest to Hayden Thorpe, will perform in venues across the town of Ambleside and Rydal, with individually ticketed and free shows allowing audiences to plan a weekend escape to the Lakes on their own terms.

 Hayden Thorpe is top of our list in terms of Aerial’s musical happenings.
 The ex-frontman of Wild Beasts (one of the most original and inventive British guitar bands of the noughties), Thorpe launched his gleaming solo career just last year.
 Comprising elegant piano, glistening synths and dulcet vocals, his debut album, Diviner, pulsates with a tender mysticism, and has been widely acclaimed.
 We’re expecting great things from his performance at St Mary’s Parish Church.